-Mindfulness sounded like a practice that aligned with smell flowers and watching cloud which was too far from where I was in my life of deadlines, conference calls, and datacenter outages.
+Mindfulness sounded like a practice that aligned with smell flowers and watching cloud which could be true but too far from where I was in my life of deadlines, conference calls, and datacenter outages.
 In fact, when I read about a ten-day silent retreat it seemed like punishment rather than enlightenment.
 Spoiler – I would love this escape now!

 The concept is to remove yourself from electronic distractions, the daily grind and the stress and responsibility of work and family to find a greater connection within yourself.

 The Greater Good out of Berkley defines mindfulness as the following:

 “Mindfulness means maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment, through a gentle, nurturing lens.

 Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there’s a “right” or “wrong” way to think or feel in a given moment.”